christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 By Ralph Perrier

 _"Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
-For I have come to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law, a man’s enemies will be the members of his own household"_ -- Matthew 10:34-36
+For I have come to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law, a man’s enemies will be the members of his own household"_ -- Matthew 10:34-36\

 _Do you think I came to bring peace on earth?
 No, I tell you, but division.
 From now on there will be five in one family divided against each other, three against two and two against three.
 They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law and daughter-in-law against mother-in-law._ -- Luke 12:51

 CONTENTS

 Preface\
-BOOK I. ON THE SLAVE MORALITY SYSTEM\
+Book I. The Christian Slave Morality System\
 Chapter 1.
-The Christian System\
+The Foundations of Christian Slave Morality\
 1.1.
-Monotheism\
+Monotheism and Centralized Authority\
 1.2.
-Universalism\
+Universalism and the Erosion of Hierarchy\
 Chapter 2.
 Nietzschean Mechanisms of Subversion
 2.1.
 Nietzschean 'Transvaluation of Values'\
 2.2.
 Nietzschean 'Slave Morality' \
 2.3.
 Nietzschean 'Ressentiment' (Weaponizing the "Chandala" Castes)\
 2.4.
 Survival of the Weakest: Inverting Natural Selection \
 Chapter 3.
-Control Mechanisms
+Mechanisms of Social Control
-BOOK II.
-SECULARIZATION AND MARXISM
+Book II: Secularization and Marxism\
 Chapter 4.
 Secularization of Christianity\
 Chapter 5.
 Marxism is Secularized Christianity\
 5.1.
 Marxist Denominations\
 5.2.
 Secular Christian Tenets and Ethics\
-Chapter 5.
+Chapter 6.
 Judaism Vs. Christianity: What do the Jews Believe?\
-Chapter 6.
+Chapter 7.
 Conclusion\
 Footnotes

 Preface